Clarion (instrument): Gallery

 1641 AD.
 Woman Holding a clareta or clarion.

-Circa 1648.
+c.
+1648.
 Death playing a clareta or clarion.

 Trumpets that appear to be like Virdung's busaun.
 Possibly slide trumpets.
 Far right is a curved cornett.

 As European bent-tube instruments spread, Islamic countries began applying the technique to their own trumpets, even in fantastic imagery.
 16th century AD.

 The Turkish boru, made from bending a trumpet into a loop, also made became an instrument of angels.
 Late 16th – early 17th century AD.